luisa-vieira/CMB_Pancreatic_Cancer_Article/README.md

    It also plots the graph foe the bahavior of Cancer cells, Stale Pancreatic cells, Ratio of Macrophages and T-Cells over time for an untreated patient.

 3. Simulation_Mean_50_patients

+   This file simulates a population of 50 patients with different values of lambda_c.
+After the model runs for all those patients, the mean Cancer cells value (C) is calculated.
+Finally, the graph of Cancer Cells over time is plotted.